 Who should not get the shingles vaccine?

-You may also receive your Shingles vaccination at many other locations, including your doctor’s office, health clinics, and pharmacies.
+You may receive your Shingles vaccination at many locations, including your doctor’s office, health clinics, and pharmacies.
 If you need assistance in locating Shingles vaccine, visit the HealthMap Vaccine Finder website.

 Don't Wait, Vaccinate!